miroslavkadidlo/miroslavkadidlo/README.md

-🌌 i'm half vulcan, which is fine if you have a logical time 🚀
+🌌 I'm half vulcan, which is fine if you have a logical time 🚀